Particl-Community/academy/intro/intro_general_functions.rst

 :term:`Particl Marketplace` is accessible right from the :term:`Particl Desktop` application.
 It is deployed on a distributed network that lets you connect directly, without the help of any intermediary, with buyers and sellers from all around the world.

-In-depth details can be found at :term:`Particl Marketplace Explained`.
-The basic knowledge is compiled at :ref:`What's |PM|`.
+In-depth details can be found in the :doc:`Particl Marketplace Explained <../in-depth/indepth_mp_explained>` guide.

 Open Market
 ~~~~~~~~~~~